 Chief Business Development Officer

-Michel Laurendeau is PolicySpark's Chief Business Development and Marketing Officer.
-Michel obtained both a B.Sc. and an M.A. in psychology (research) from the University of Montreal and subsequently studied economic science, public administration and business administration at the University of Ottawa.
-Prior to becoming a consultant, Michel worked for more than 30 years in program evaluation, including evaluation policy development in the Canadian federal government.
+Michel Laurendeau is PolicySpark's Chief Business Development Officer.
+Michel obtained both a B.Sc. and an M.A. in psychology (research) from the University of Montréal and went on to study economic science, public administration and business administration at the University of Ottawa.
+Prior to becoming a consultant, Michel worked for more than 30 years in the area of program evaluation, including evaluation policy development in the Canadian federal government.
 In 2007, Michel started his own consulting firm specializing in the performance measurement (monitoring) and evaluation of public policies and programs.

-Over the years, Michel has reviewed, overseen, managed and/or participated in numerous evaluation studies, and developed many frameworks supporting an integrated approach to performance measurement and evaluation.
-He was also directly involved in the Canadian Federal Government’s efforts at repositioning the evaluation function in a more strategic way.
-This included the 2001 renewal of its Evaluation Policy and the development of integrated approaches to performance measurement to bring evaluation and accountability requirements in line with results-based management.
+Over the years, Michel has reviewed, overseen, managed and/or participated in numerous evaluation studies and developed many frameworks supporting an integrated approach to performance measurement and evaluation.
+He was also directly involved in the Canadian federal government’s efforts to reposition the evaluation function in a more strategic way.
+This included the 2001 renewal of its Evaluation Policy and the development of integrated approaches to performance measurement aimed at bringing evaluation and accountability requirements in line with results-based management.

-Michel is a member of the Canadian Evaluation Society (CES) and of the American Evaluation Association (AEA), and is actively involved in the advancement of evaluation as a field.
-He is committed to improving results-based management through the provision of performance information and recommendations on public policies and programs that are useful and supportive of management decision-making processes.
+Michel is a member of the Canadian Evaluation Society (CES) and the American Evaluation Association (AEA), and is actively involved in the advancement of evaluation as a field.
+He is committed to improving results-based management in the public and private spheres by providing performance information and strategic advice to managers and decision-makers.

 To get in touch, call us directly at +1.613.295.2870 or send us a message using the form below.
 Alternatively, we can be reached at info[at]policyspark.ai